How to Measure SEO Success: The Metrics That Actually Matter

 Technical problems silently kill SEO performance.
 A page that isn't indexed doesn't exist to Google.
 A site that's slow to crawl might not get fresh content indexed quickly.

-1. Google Search Console Your primary source for search performance data.
+Google Search Console - Your primary source for search performance data.
 Link it to GA4 for richer insights.
-Check it weekly for:
+Check it weekly for clicks, impressions, CTR, average position, index coverage issues, and Core Web Vitals status.

-3. Rank Tracking Tool SEMrush, Ahrefs, or Moz - pick one.
+A rank tracking tool - SEMrush, Ahrefs, or Moz.
+Pick one.
 Track 50-100 keywords weekly.
 Monitor competitor rankings for your priority terms.

-4. Backlink Monitor Use Ahrefs, Moz, or even free tools like Google Search Console's links report.
+A backlink monitor - Use Ahrefs, Moz, or even the free links report in Search Console.
 Track new and lost referring domains monthly.

-5. Reporting Dashboard Looker Studio (free) can pull data from GSC and GA4 into one view.
-Build three dashboards:
+A reporting dashboard - Looker Studio (free) can pull data from GSC and GA4 into one view.
+Build three dashboards: an executive view with weekly KPIs, a content view for page-level decisions, and a technical view for index coverage and crawl errors.

 Stop the monthly SEO report that nobody reads.
 Instead:

-- Check organic clicks and conversions in your dashboard
+Weekly (15 minutes) - Check organic clicks and conversions in your dashboard.
+Review any new index coverage errors.
+Note any significant ranking changes.

 Some numbers look impressive but don't drive decisions: